yentheng0110/tp/docs/UserGuide.md

 ---
 ## Introduction
-BookBob is a desktop application tailored for Dr Bob's private General Practitioner clinic.
-It facilitates the storage and retrieval of patient information, including names, NRICs, genders, dates of birth, phone numbers, home addresses, allergies, medical histories and visit records with details on diagnoses and prescribed medications.
-BookBob also helps Dr Bob stay organised by tracking daily appointments and providing reminders each morning.
-Optimised for a Command Line Interface (CLI), BookBob allows for efficient management of patient information and appointments.
+BookBob is a desktop application tailored for Dr Bob's private General Practitioner clinic, which operates on an appointment basis.
+Patients book appointments to visit Dr Bob.
+BookBob helps streamline clinic management by storing and retrieving patient information, including names, NRICs, genders, dates of birth, phone numbers, home addresses, allergies, medical histories and detailed visit records with diagnoses and prescribed medications.
+BookBob also assists Dr Bob in staying organised by tracking daily appointments and sending reminders each morning.
+Optimised for a Command Line Interface (CLI), BookBob enables efficient management of patient information and appointment scheduling.

 ---
 ## Table of Contents